mj-support/iceberg-tracking/README.md

 Example: ```_MG_17310_B,1,161.15,1087.59,247.32,90.46,0.9999,-1,-1,-1```

-### Training
+### Execution

 Execute each training run

-1. get_coco_annotations.py: transform annotations to COCO format
+1. preprocessing.py: transform annotations to COCO format
-2. model_train.py: Faster R-CNN model with a ResNet50-FPN backbone to detect icebergs
+2. detection.py: Faster R-CNN model with a ResNet50-FPN backbone to train and predict detection of icebergs
-3. model_inference.py: Inference to get all detections
+3. tracking.py: track icebergs based on detection data and various tracking parameters like size, distance and overlapping

-4. tracking.py: calculate distance and overlapping, match detections, filter outliers and nested icebergs, visualize results
+Additionally you can display the results via visualization.py

 ## Glacier
 - name: Equalorutsit Kangiliit Sermiat OR Qajuuttap Sermia